safespring/web/content/blogg/2022-06-terraform-ansible-rudder.md

 Usage of Rudder to keep your instances continuously in compliance with your policy (desired state) is a large topic by itself, and it is outside the scope of this blog post.
-Head over to Normation's [Rudder page][rudder] to learn more
+Head over to Normation's [Rudder page][rudder] to learn more.

 [rudder-ansible]: https://github.com/Normation/rudder-ansible
 [cfcore]: https://github.com/cfengine/core